meshtastic/meshtastic/docs/getting-started/first-steps.md

 - Open up a browser to http://meshtastic.local to view the web UI (currently under development).
 You may need to open http://meshtastic.local/static )
 - If you want to switch back to Bluetooth, you will need to set the _wifi_ssid_ and _wifi_password_ values to blank values (ex: `meshtastic --set wifi_ssid '' --set wifi_password ''`).

-## Issues?
+## Troubleshooting

 Hopefully your "getting started" experience has been straight forward and headache free.
-If you've had issues, please consider updating our documentation to improve future user's experience.
+If you've had issues, please consider updating our documentation to improve future user experiences.
 If you're still having issues.
 Reach out on the [forum](https://meshtastic.discourse.group) or [Discord](https://discord.com/invite/UQJ5QuM7vq).
 Our support is 100% volunteer based.
 We are passionate about the project hope to help newcomers become Meshtastic experts.